linhtran1003/fc-barcelona-performance-analysis/README.md

    - UCL progress remains limited due to defensive vulnerabilities
    - Financial restrictions continue to affect transfer strategy and squad depth

+`These findings mirror challenges in budget-constrained organizations, showing how financial decisions impact operational performance.`

 > This is an interactive dashboard created by `plotpy`.
 Run in Google Colab or a local environment with Plotly installed to explore more information on the plot.

 ## Insight Deep Dive & Visualizations